NetApp/trident/docs/kubernetes/known-issues.rst

 This page contains a list of known issues that may be observed when using Trident.

+* When installing Trident (using ``tridentctl`` or the Trident Operator) and using ``tridentctl`` to manage Trident, you must ensure the ``KUBECONFIG`` environment variable is set.
+This is necessary to indicate the Kubernetes cluster that ``tridentctl`` must work against.
+When working with multiple Kubernetes environments, care must be taken to ensure the KUBECONFIG file is sourced accurately.
 * To perform online space reclamation for iSCSI PVs, the underlying OS on the worker node may require mount options to be passed to the volume.
 This is true for RHEL/RedHat CoreOS instances, which require the ``discard``